ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2020_TRP_Vetturi,
-    author = "Vetturi, David and Tiboni, Michela and Maternini, Giulio and Bonera, Michela", title = "Use of eye tracking device to evaluate the driver’s behaviour and the infrastructures quality in relation to road safety", journal = "Transportation research procedia",
+    author = "Vetturi, David and Tiboni, Michela and Maternini, Giulio and Bonera, Michela", journal = "Transportation research procedia",
-    volume = "45",
     pages = "587--595",
-    year = "2020",
-    publisher = "Elsevier"
+    publisher = "Elsevier",
+    title = "Use of eye tracking device to evaluate the driver’s behaviour and the infrastructures quality in relation to road safety", volume = "45",
+    year = "2020"
 }
 </pre>
 </ul>